LEARN ABOUT OUR MAJOR

 What is the Peace & Conflict Studies Program?

-The Peace & Conflict Studies program is part of a dynamic and broad-ranging collaborative effort at the University of Utah.
-Currently making available a minor, and a major beginning Fall 2012, it is housed in the College of Humanities, Department of Communication, while also being part of the Barbara L. and Norman C. Tanner Center for Nonviolent Human Rights Advocacy in the College of Social and Behavioral Science.
+The Peace & Conflict Studies Program(PCS) is part of a dynamic and broad-ranging collaborative effort at the University of Utah.
+The major and minor are housed in the College of Humanities, while also being part of the Barbara L. and Norman C. Tanner Center for Nonviolent Human Rights Advocacy in the College of Social and Behavioral Science.

 Our initiative draws upon the support of other colleges as well, including Social Work, Fine Arts, Science, and Law.
-The number of disciplines represented in the major, minor, and in the graduate certificate is growing each year.
-P&CS thus embody a cooperative spirit while bringing together many different approaches to the study of conflict resolution, peace studies, and human rights advocacy.
+PCS thus embodies a cooperative spirit while bringing together many different approaches to the study of conflict resolution, peace studies, and human rights advocacy.

 An education in Peace & Conflict Studies prepares our students for a variety of meaningful vocations.
 Our students pursue careers in education, activism, development, mediation, government, human rights, environmentalism, journalism, and public relations.
 Read more...